Experience the Convenience

 Preparing for a new baby is an exciting time!
 We realize that it can also be overwhelming, so the team at the Wentworth-Douglass Hospital Women & Children’s Center wants to help you in feeling prepared, comfortable and confident as you embark on this amazing journey.
 That’s why we’ve created this convenient online resource.
 Here you’ll find material to support and inform you as you progress from potential parent to expecting parent to super parent!

 If you have particular questions that are not covered on this website, please call us at (603) 609-6964.
-And of course, we’ll be happy to answer any additional questions when you come to the birthing center to deliver your baby!
+And of course, we’ll be happy to answer any additional questions when you come to the birth center to deliver your baby!

 The experience of having a baby is emotional, wonderful, and a lot of work!
 From the initial learning phase to the actual birth to after care, there is a great deal to know.
 We want you and your family to be educated and poised for success!
 We have outlined valuable information in three phases outlined below: